 List of specific gifts and their corresponding beneficiary (i.e. car, residence or jewelry)

 Names of other beneficiaries Statement regarding the payment of expenses and debts owed by you Name of executor to manage your assets and affairs Name of at least 2 alternate executors in case your first choice is unable to act as executor Statement regarding posting a bond by the executor Name of guardian for minor children along with 2 alternate guardians Your signature Witnesses’ signature and attestation clause

 Although the process of creating a will is relatively painless and actually pretty easy, about 50% of Americans die without one.
 When someone dies without a will it is called intestate and the laws of California determine who will receive your assets and property.
 This is usually not the distribution that most people would have chosen.

-If you need help or would like to discuss creating a will, contact Julia Burt Law and our friendly estate planning attorneys will be glad to assist you.
+If you need help or would like to discuss creating a will, contact Burt + Clerc and our friendly estate planning attorneys will be glad to assist you.